haikieu/NSUserDefaults-SevenSecurityLayers/README.md

 NSUserDefaults+SevenSecurityLayers.h
 =====================

-* A category which provides an encrytion layer for NSUserDefaults to securely save data .
+* A category which provides an encryption layer for NSUserDefaults to securely save data .
 * Using strong AES 356-bit encryption

 -------------------------------------